Josecc/medium-posts/README.md

-Fetch a user's medium posts from their RSS feed, convert it to JSON, and post to an Amazon AWS S3 Bucket.
+AWS Infrastructure to get a user's medium posts from their RSS feed, convert it to JSON, and post to an Amazon AWS S3 Bucket.

 ![Publish](https://github.com/Josecc/medium-posts/workflows/Publish/badge.svg)